 - to coordinate and develop the work of its member associations

 - to encourage teachers of different languages to cooperate with each other locally, nationally and internationally to promote the teaching of languages and language policy based on principles of multilingualism;

 - to support nationally and represent internationally the views of member associations

 - to provide a vehicle of international solidarity for language teachers from different regions of the world

 Members of FIPLV may be either international unilingual associations or federations of language teachers, national multilingual associations or national unilingual associations where their language is not represented by an international unilingual federation on the FIPLV World Council.
 Of the first category, there are currently LATEUM for English, ILEI for Esperanto, FIPF for French, IDV for German, and MAPRYAL for Russian.
 Of the second category, national multilingual associations, which unite teachers across languages at the local, regional and national level, FIPLV has around twenty-five members from all continents.
 In the third category, national unilingual associations, there are currently ASOCOPI (Associación Colombiana de Profesores de Inglés), ATES (Association of Teachers of English in Somalia), BETA (Bulgarian English Teachers’ Association), and ELTA (English Language Teachers’ Association) Serbia.
 There is also provision for associate membership.

 The key authority of FIPLV is the World Assembly, which brings together the representatives of member associations every three years.
 The World Council, which is comprised of representatives of the international unilingual associations, Regions of the Federation and national multilingual associations, meets annually.

 The Executive Committee of the Federation, composed of five officers elected for three years, meets biannually.
-For the current triennium of 2019-2021, the officers are:
+For the current term of office (2022-2024), the officers are:

 - Secretary General – Geraldo de Carvalho (Brazil);